 Depart Kyoto and transfer to the train station for a 3-hour bullet train journey to Atami Station.
-Continue by coach to the Hakone area and enjoy a boat cruise on the peaceful waters of Lake Ashi.

-Go on to board the Hakone Ropeway where you will soar over the hilltops to the volcanic Owakudani Valley.

-Please note: If Hakone Ropeway and Owakudani Valley is closed due to volcanic activity, you will visit Hakone Shrine and take the Komagatake Ropeway instead.
+Continue by coach to the Hakone area and enjoy a boat cruise on the peaceful waters of Lake Ashi before boarding the Hakone ropeway to soar over the hilltops to the volcanic Owakudani Valley.
+Please note, if Hakone Ropeway and Owakudani Valley is closed due to volcanic activity, you will visit Hakone Shrine and take the Komagatake Ropeway instead.

 Travel around 2 hours to Japan's vibrant capital city, Tokyo.
 Please note that your luggage will be transferred separately to your hotel in Tokyo and arrive later the same day.